killerstorm/rell/doc/guide/general.rst

 Features of namespaces:

-- Operations and queries are not allowed in a namespace.
 - No need to specify a full name within a namespace, i. e. can use ``country`` under namespace ``foo`` directly, not as ``foo.country``.
 - Names of tables for classes and objects defined in a namespace contain the full name, e. g. the table for class